Lukewhat/Discord-To-RobloxV1/README.md

 # Discord-To-RobloxV1

-Hey, guys I'm still working on the roblox studio script and the routes (API) stay tuned!
+Hey, guys this bot was made 100% from jbziscool.
+However I will make my own routes (API) and roblox studio script.
+Also read the license if you use this source code. stay tuned!